gibbok/typescript-book/README.md

 When creating an object literal, the TypeScript compiler considers it "fresh."
 If the object literal is assigned to a variable or passed as a parameter, TypeScript will throw an error if the object literal specifies properties that do not exist in the target type.

-However, "freshness" disappears in a type assertion or when the type of an object literal is widened.
+However, "freshness" disappears when an object literal is widened or a type assertion is used.

 Here are some examples to illustrate: